reimagined/resolve/docs/frontend.md

 #### Example

-The [shopping-list-with-hooks](https://github.com/reimagined/resolve/tree/master/examples/shopping-list-with-hooks) example application demonstrates how to use the **resolve-react-hooks** library to communicate with a reSolve backend.
+The [shopping-list-with-hooks](https://github.com/reimagined/resolve/tree/master/examples/shopping-list-with-hooks) example application demonstrates how to use the **@reimagined/react-hooks** library to communicate with a reSolve backend.